thorgriffs/seo-refactor/README.md

 ### Homework Deliverables and Codebase Updates

 * Updated HTML tags to use semantic HTML in place of div elements
+* Fixed broken links from the Header nav elements
 * Added alt attributes to the HTML img elements
 * Consolidated the CSS selectors in the HTML file
 * Ordered the CSS selectors to follow the semantic structure of the HTML elements